apache/parquet-format/CONTRIBUTING.md

 ### Additions/Changes to the Format

+Note: This section applies to actual functional changes to the specification.
+Fixing typos, grammar, and clarifying concepts that would not change the semantics of the specification can be done as long a comitter feels comfortable to merge them.
+When in doubt starting a discussion on the dev mailing list is encouraged.

 The general steps for adding features to the format are as follows:

 1. Discuss changes on on the developer mailing list (dev@parquet.apache.org).
 Often times it is helpful to link to a draft pull request to make the discussion concrete.
 This step is complete when there lazy consensus.